Our panel of international experts explains why our food system needs a universal visual language.

 How big does the Food icon system need to be and how many terms need to be represented?

 There is no easy answer to this question.
 The Food Clarity activator team assembled a list of over 1000 terms pertaining to food systems, and this list is hardly complete, given that some researchers have identified nearly 10,000.
-In exercises used to prioritize these terms, it became clear than many are more useful than others and 500-600 terms is a sweet spot for communicating the most important processes, elements, and even ingredients to global, commercial supply cycles.
+In exercises used to prioritize these terms, it became clear that many are more useful than others and 500-600 terms is a sweet spot for communicating the most important processes, elements, and even ingredients to global, commercial supply cycles.

 Our aim is to launch the food icon challenge in rounds of 200-300 terms.
 Within just a few challenge rounds, we should have a cohesive visual inventory allowing the vast majority of food professionals to communicate the bulk of their needs.